-- (a) Algorithm for estimating on-board SOCR and on-board SOCE; - (b) Sensor configuration (for sensors used in determination of SOCR and SOCE estimates); - (c) Characteristics of battery cell which have a non-negligible influence on accuracy of monitor; - (d) Type of vehicle (PEVs or OVC-HEVs).
+- (b) Sensor configuration (for sensors used in determination of SOCR and SOCE estimates); - (c) Characteristics of battery cell which have a non-negligible influence on accuracy of monitor; - (d) Type of vehicle (PEVs or OVC-HEVs).

 At the request of the manufacturer, with the approval of the responsible authority and with appropriate technical justification, the manufacturer may deviate from the above criteria for families.